Keith Stimely: Death and legacy

 Stimely died on December 19, 1992, in Portland, Oregon, due to AIDS.
 He was 35.
 He never started the book on Yockey.
 Parfrey later denied that Stimely had been his publicist and said that he had done so without his permission, and said that he refused to let Stimely work for him, not wanting to be associated with Holocaust denial.
 Posthumously, after the death of Carto, the Journal of Historical Review printed an article of his again, entitled "Oswald Spengler: An Introduction to His Life and Ideas".
 Works by Stimely also appeared in the premiere issue of The Occidental Quarterly in 2001.

 He gifted his collection of documents and correspondences to the University of Oregon, where it formed the "Keith Stimely collection on revisionist history and neo-Fascist movements".
 The collection has been used as a research resource on right-wing extremism by several scholars.
 Writer Kevin Coogan extensively cited Stimely's research on Yockey and his correspondences as a source in his 1999 biography on Yockey, Dreamer of the Day.
-Coogan wrote of Stimely that prior to his appearance on the scene: "Yockeyism appeared to have reached its absolute limit.
-Then Keith Stimely appeared."
+Coogan wrote of Stimely that he had managed to surpass the previously established "absolute limit" of "Yockeyism".